davidlesches/infuseit/README.md

 end
 ```

-Within the configuration file above, you can also set the `logger` as well as `retry_count` for how many times a call should be attempted before giving up.
+Within the configuration block above, you can also set the `logger` as well as `retry_count` for how many times a call should be attempted before giving up.

 ## Usage